 Even if there are several Facebook users with permissions to run campaigns in the Facebook Business Manager, only one of them is required to perform the Facebook login described above.

 However, if this user does not have access on Facebook to some of the running campaigns, the result is campaigns that are displayed on AppsFlyer's dashboard, but lack the cost, clicks and impression data.

-Currently Facebook cost data is only displayed for user acquisition campaigns, and not for retargeting campaigns.
+Currently Facebook cost data is only displayed in the Overview dashboard for user acquisition campaigns, and not for retargeting campaigns in the Retargeting dashboard.

 Facebook Cost Examples